DFriend01/os161_devcontainer/.devcontainer/config/README.md

 Be sure to follow the instructions here to configure files in the home directory inside the devcontainer.
-Creating and/or editing any files within `/home/osdev` inside the devcontainer will not work because the home directory is not persisted as part of a docker volume.
+Creating and/or editing any files within `/home/osdev` inside the devcontainer will not work because the home directory is not persisted.
 It would work temporarily, but you will lose any changes upon stopping the container.

 When any changes are made in the `config` directory, you will need to rebuild the docker container with the VS Code command `Dev Containers: Rebuild and Reopen in Container`.
 Observe that your dotfiles are